orbitalquark/textadept-llm/README.md

 <a id="events.MODEL_RESPONSE"></a>
 ## `events.MODEL_RESPONSE`

-Emitted after a model responds.
+Emitted after a model is finished responding.

 This could be used to provide a notification after a long wait time.